alifXz/SE-MHS/README.md

 3. Booking : Whenever a user finds an event that they would like to join, they could book a place for said event.
 When booking, the users will be directed to the payments page to process it, and once booked and verified that it has been paid for, the details of the booking can be seen on the user's activity history.
 Details of the event will be shown in that section.

-4. Messages : Users can converse with one-another within a community that they have joined in one big chat/channel.
-Community owner can post notices about events that are currently being held, and promote it to the channel.
+4. Activity Log : Users can look back and track all the events that they have successfully booked, Event booking details will be shown in this list.

 5. Payment : This feature serves as a way for users to validate their booking and to pay the necessary fee to attend the event.
 Various payment methods will be provided to ensure user's variety of choices.
 Once a payment is successful, the user will be notified that their payment went through and they are good to go.